yuvrajghimire/Blog-Me/README.md

 #### Description:

 BlogMe is a blog writing app which allows users to have basic features to upload a blog and interact with other blogs from different users.
+It is user friendly and easy to navigate throughout the app.

+I write notes in my phone about different ideas and opinions.
+I thought it would be nice if I could post it somewhere easily as a blog.
+So this project came into my mind.
+This app allows anyone to just share their thoughts with the world.

 #### Features: